 Update: On January 9, 2024, South Korea’s National Assembly voted through a ban on the dog meat industry, making the breeding, slaughter and sale of dogs and dog meat for human consumption illegal from 2027.

-In South Korea, dogs are intensively farmed for human consumption.
-They are given little food, usually no water, and live outdoors in small cages with no protection from the hot summers or brutally cold winters.
-Many suffer from disease and malnutrition and all are subjected to daily, extreme neglect.
-The methods used to kill the dogs are very cruel—electrocution is most common.
+In South Korea, dogs are intensively farmed for human consumption, often kept in appalling conditions.
+They are only provided with minimal food and water, housed outdoors in small cages without protection from the scorching summers or freezing winters.
+Many dogs suffer from disease and malnutrition, enduring daily neglect.
+The methods used to kill them are exceptionally cruel, with electrocution being the most common practice.

-The majority of South Koreans do not routinely eat dog meat.
-Dog meat is mostly eaten by older, male citizens who have the misguided belief that it is beneficial for health when consumed either as a soup called “boshintang”—which is believed by some to invigorate the blood and reduce lethargy—or as a tonic (gaesoju), which is sold in traditional medicine shops.
-Dog meat is particularly popular during the summer months, especially during Bok Nal—the three hottest days between July and August when 70 to 80 percent of the dog meat is consumed.
+However, the majority of South Koreans do not regularly eat dog meat.
+It is primarily consumed by older men, who hold the mistaken belief that it offers health benefits.
+Dog meat is traditionally eaten as a soup called boshintang, which some believe invigorates the blood and combats lethargy, or as gaesoju, a tonic sold in traditional medicine shops.
+Consumption of dog meat is most common during the summer months, especially during Bok Nal, the three hottest days between July and August, when 70 to 80 percent of dog meat is eaten.

 Models for Change: Closing dog meat farms